Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Hit the Finish button.

-Now, whenever you would log in from an unrecognized device, you will receive a notification or warning on your phone.
+Now, whenever you log in from an unrecognized device, you will receive a notification or warning on your phone.
 You can confirm or discard the login request to your account using your two-factor authentication app.

 How do I use Microsoft Authenticator on Windows 11?